schell/mod/README.md

 Use
 ---
 `mod` uses initialization objects (called packages internally) to define modules.
-An initialization object takes a name, dependencies and an init function.
-You can supply an optional callback to execute after 'main' has been initialized.
+An initialization object takes a name, an init function and optionally an array of dependencies.
+You can also supply an optional callback to execute after the module has been initialized.
+Both the init() and callback() are passed an object that contains all the initialized modules thus far.

 Include mod.js in your `<head>`: